cdk8s-team/cdk8s/docs/plus/network-policy.md

 ## Egress Rule

-Isolating pods for outgoing traffic (egress) can be done either at, or post instantiation:
+Isolating pods for egress traffic egress can be done either at, or post construction:

 ```ts
 import * as k from 'cdk8s';